-1. Harness Collective Insights: Participants co-create the foundational elements of the newly merged organization, contributing to shaping a comprehensive and inclusive vision for the collective future.

-2. Build on Survey Results and Conversations: Build upon the findings and takeaways of the Community Survey and Community Conversations, ensuring they serve as the cornerstone for the merger.

-3. Map Priorities on the Merger Design Canvas: Utilize the Merger Design Canvas to map priorities: Purpose, Values, Guiding Principles, Rules and Norms (Protocols), Decision-Making, Governance, and Community Priorities.
-This structured approach will help articulate a well-defined framework for the merged entity.

-4. Focus on Key Categories: Delve into critical aspects such as purpose, values, guiding principles, rules, and norms.
-Collectively design a robust decision-making and governance structure that aligns with community priorities.
+- Harness Collective Insights: Participants cocreate the foundational elements of the newly merged organization, contributing to shaping a comprehensive and inclusive vision for the collective future. - 2.
+Build on Survey Results and Conversations: Build upon the findings and takeaways of the Community Survey and Community Conversations, ensuring they served as the cornerstone for the merger. - 3.
+Map Priorities on the Merger Design Canvas: Utilize the Merger Design Canvas to map priorities: Purpose, Values, Guiding Principles, Rules and Norms (Protocols), Decision-Making, Governance, and Community Priorities.
+This structured approach helped articulate a welldefined framework for the merged entity. - 4.
+Focus on Key Categories: Delve into critical aspects such as purpose, values, guiding principles, rules, and norms.
+Collectively design a robust decision-making and governance structure that aligned with community priorities.